On Meta-Prompting: A Categorical View of Prompting an LLM

+We begin by representing all possible applications of an LLM with a (very general) category, which we call \Prompt{}.

-Let \Prompt{} be a right closed monoidal category with all subsets of $\Sigma^k$ as objects, and all possible instructions expressible as members of $\Sigma^k$ as arrows.
+\Prompt{} is a right-closed\footnote{We chose right-closed for convenience, but symmetric results may be obtained if \Prompt{} is left-closed.} monoidal category with all subsets of $\Sigma^k$ as objects, and all possible instructions expressible as members of $\Sigma^k$ as arrows.
 Identity arrows are prompts of the form $1_X :=\;$``Return \{X\}''.
-Isomorphism is over meaning (i.e., two paraphrases without loss of meaning are isomorphic).
+Isomorphism is given over meaning.
 The composition operation is sequential prompt application.

 \Prompt{} is monoidal closed when the tensor product is string concatenation, with $I = \epsilon$ (the empty string) as the identity, and has terminal ($\epsilon$; morphism ``\{X\}$\otimes$\EOS'') and initial ($\epsilon$; morphism ``\BOS$\otimes$\{X\}'') objects.